mtabini/go-bowtie/README.md

 }
 ```

 As you can see, the middleware is simply a function that receives a context interface as its first argument.
-We can then cast the context to our own specialized struct and take advantage of its functionality.
+We can then cast the context to our own specialized struct and take advantage of its functionality if necessary.

 The second argument to a middleware is a reference to a function that can be called to delay the execution of the middleware until after all other middlewares have run.
 This is handy for things like logging and error management, but you can ignore it in most cases—in fact, your middleware does _not_ need to return anything; it can simply exit when it's done.